Rust SDK

-Since RustFS is a fully S3-compatible object storage system, you can build a Rust SDK suitable for RustFS by wrapping the S3 Rust SDK.
+RustFS is fully S3-compatible.
+You can use the official AWS SDK for Rust.
 Through the SDK, you can operate RustFS, including creation and deletion of buckets/objects, file upload and download, etc.

 Prerequisites